UWPCE-PythonCert/PythonCertDevel/source/modules/SubclassingAndInheritance.rst

             return Circle.get_area(self, self.radius*2)

 Note that there is nothing special about ``__init__``  except that it gets called automatically when you instantiate an instance.
-Otherwise, it is the same as any other method -- it gets ``self`` as the first argument, it can or can not call the superclasses methods, etc.
+Otherwise, it is the same as any other method -- it gets ``self`` as the first argument, it can or can not call the superclass' methods, etc.

 "Favor Object Composition Over Class Inheritance"
 -------------------------------------------------

-That is a quotation from the "Design Patterns" book -- kind of one of the gospels of OO programming.
+That is a quotation from the "Design Patterns" book -- one of the gospels of OO programming.

 But what does it mean?